No shadow No stars No moon No cars

 Prior to coming to class, and after you do the assigned reading, you must make a separate entry for each Monday’s and for each Wednesday’s reading for the rest of the semester unless no readings are assigned for the day.
 Each entry should be about half a page (100-150 words) long.
 The TAs and I will not be impressed by longer entries.

 The point of the assignment is to be brief but substantial.
 Preparing these entries will allow us to give you feedback on how you are responding the course materials so that you can develop the analytic skills which will be assessed on the more formal assignments.
 Entries that summarize the reading, but offer no analytical engagement will not receive a score of better than 4/7 and 5/8.
 Additionally, they will assist you in picking topics for your more formal written assignments.
 More detail, charm and thought will result in a better score, but length alone would not improve the grade.
 For each of the entries, you may choose any details or themes from the works for the day, any images which you found powerful, and events or characters which you found memorable.
-Two of the entries must refer to the “Gems of the University,” which include the Blanton Museum that you will visit.
-These are not additional entries, so please integrate a brief comment about two gems into the entires you are already making about the materials from the syllabus.
-A full list of these, including other museums and libraries, may be found at the Gems of the University Website.
+One of the entries must refer to your experience with a “Gem of the University,” in our case the Blanton Museum that you will visit virtually.
+This is not additional entry, so please integrate a brief comment about the Blanton into one of the entries you are already making about the materials from the syllabus.

 You will be evaluated based on what you turn in on the due date.
 The score for incomplete entries will be lowered, and late entries will be marked down for tardiness.
 This assignment is quick and even entertaining if you make your entries consistently and keep the “Book” current.
 It is a real nuisance to complete in a rush if you do not keep it up-to-date.